Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Barnes-and-Noble Education share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Barnes-and-Noble Education's is 2.6746.
-This would suggest that Barnes-and-Noble Education's shares are significantly more volatile than the average for this exchange and represent a higher risk.
+The market (NYSE average) beta is 1, while Barnes-and-Noble Education's is 1.9045.
+This would suggest that Barnes-and-Noble Education's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Barnes-and-Noble Education overview

 Barnes & Noble Education, Inc. operates bookstores for college and university campuses, and K-12 institutions in the United States.
-It operates in three segments: Retail, Wholesale, and Digital Student Solutions.
+It operates through three segments: Retail, Wholesale, and Digital Student Solutions.
 The company sells and rents new and used print textbooks, digital textbooks, and publisher hosted digital courseware through physical and virtual bookstores, as well as directly to students through Textbooks. com.
-It also offers First Day and First Day Complete access programs; BNC OER+, a turnkey solution for colleges and universities, that offers digital content, such as videos, activities, and auto-graded practice assessments; and general merchandise, including collegiate and athletic apparel, school spirit products, lifestyle products, technology products, supplies, and convenience items.
-In addition, the company sells hardware and a software suite of applications that provides inventory management and point-of-sale solutions; direct-to-student subscription-based writing services; and bartleby, a direct-to-student subscription-based offering that includes textbook solutions, expert questions and answers, AI-based writing assistance, and tutoring services.
+It also offers First Day and First Day Complete access programs; BNC OER+, a turnkey solution for colleges and universities, that offers digital content, such as videos, activities, and auto-graded practice assessments; and general merchandise, including collegiate and athletic apparel, school spirit products, lifestyle products, technology products, supplies, graduation products, and convenience items.
+In addition, the company sources, sells, and distributes new and used textbooks; and sells hardware and a software suite of applications that provides inventory management and point-of-sale solutions to approximately 350 college bookstores.

 Frequently asked questionsWhat percentage of Barnes-and-Noble Education is owned by insiders or institutions?